LoyolaChicagoBooks/distributedsystems/source/queue.rst

 	* If the job processor dequeues a job and crashes while processing it, the client will not know for sure that the job was completed.
 	* If the job processor simply leaves the job in the queue while processing, you cannot guarantee that another job processor won’t redundantly perform the work itself.
 	* If there are more transactions within a system (such as from another database), there may not be a more global transaction to make the entire job atomic.

+* Typically you can perform updates in distributed queues, or you can use a second queue to mark an item as in-progress.
+Different queues in the distributed queue can indirectly model a state machine that a item that is being processed will transition through.

+* Another category of problems in terms of scalability is relying on FIFO ordering in the queue.
+If several items in the queue must be processed in-order and you rely on the queue to provide that order, you’ll run into trouble.

+	* The recommended approach would be to put any kind of ordering dependency into your queued item as a part of its structure rather than relying on the queue to do the ordering.
+	* Often, to scale up, distributed queues need several processors on several hosts to consume from the queue.
+In parallel situations like this, it is impossible to coordinate order except as a part of application logic.
+	* A good article about this - https://content.pivotal.io/blog/continuous-integration-scaling-to-74-000-builds-per-day-with-travis-ci-rabbitmq